conduktor/conduktor-gateway-demos/topic_concentration/Readme.md

     --max-messages 2
 ```

-We are saving information as metadata in headers to be able to honor kafka semantic when vclusters request data.
+We are saving information as metadata in headers to be able to honor Kafka semantic when vclusters request data.

 # Conclusion